 Integrated Primary Care: An Introductory Curriculum

-We are pleased to offer an introductory primary care psychology curriculum for use in educating psychology graduate students, pre-doctoral interns, and post-doctoral fellows.
+WELCOME!
+We are pleased to offer a new introductory primary care psychology curriculum for use in educating psychology graduate students, interns, and post-doctoral fellows.

 - The course is FREE for use by training programs (see below for more information).